Frequently Asked Questions

 These bullets are not intended to intimidate, but rather guide to the best solution.
 We understand sensor selection can be confusing with all the different varieties available.
 Please call us at 862-245-2673.
 A sales specialist will go over your requirements and walk you through the ideal sensor configuration.

 Core Sensors accepts all major credit cards.
-Credit cards are charged at the time of order shipment.
+Credit cards are charged prior to production beginning on your order.
 We also offer Net 30 day payment terms for qualified accounts.
-Visit our How To Buy section for more information.

 What electrical connection options are available?

 Core Sensors offers a variety of electrical terminations to fit just about any installation.
 Standard configurations include integral cable, connector or inline connector.
 Customers can choose from connectors such as DIN 43650-A and C, M12x1, Packard Metripack 150, 6-Pin Bendix, Deutsch DT04 3 Pin and 4 Pin and others.
 Certain product families have a limited selection of options due to hazardous certifications and design limitations.
-Wire-to-cable connectors are available in-line installed directly at the sensor for retrofit applications.
+Please see the “Model Number Configuration” table on each product family webpage or datasheet to see the available options.
 Custom configurations are available upon request.

 Can I buy mating connectors and mating cable assemblies with my sensor?